emmett-framework/emmett/docs/orm/callbacks.md

 Callbacks are methods that get called when specific database operations are performed on your data.

-When you need to perform actions on one of these specific conditions, weppy helps you with six different callbacks decorators that you can use inside your models, corresponding to the moments before and after a database insert, update and delete operations.
+When you need to perform actions on one of these specific conditions, Emmett helps you with six different callbacks decorators that you can use inside your models, corresponding to the moments before and after a database insert, update and delete operations.
 The methods you decorate using these helpers will be invoked automatically when the database operation is performed.

 All the callbacks method should return `None` or `False` (not returning anything in python is the same of returning `None`) otherwise returning `True` will abort the current operation.